 Pediatric Kid heroimage mobile

-The Surviving Sepsis Campaign published the first guidelines for diagnosing and treating sepsis in children
+The Surviving Sepsis Campaign publishes guidelines for diagnosing and treating sepsis in children.

 Sepsis smart